-A. Justification.- A District proposing to enter into an agreement other than an outright purchase is responsible for the justification of such action.
-Lease, lease/purchase, installment purchase, or rental agreements are subject to the procedures of the Procurement Code and these Regulationsthis code and regulations.

-- B. Procedures.
-Upon written justification by the procurement officer of the District of such alternate method, the following procedures will be followed: - (1) A Standard Equipment Agreement will be used in all cases unless modifications are approved by the Chief Business Official.chief business official.
+- A. Justification.
+A District proposing to enter into an agreement other than an outright purchase is responsible for the justification of such action.
+Lease, lease/purchase, installment purchase, or rental agreements are subject to the procedures of this code and regulations. - B. Procedures.
+Upon written justification by the procurement officer of the District of such alternate method, the following procedures will be followed: - (1) A Standard Equipment Agreement will be used in all cases unless modifications are approved by the chief business official.
 A District may enter into an agreement for the rental of equipment without using the Standard Equipment Agreement when the agreement has a total potential value of fifteen thousand dollars or less or the agreement does not exceed ninety days in duration.